-NOTE: NOTE: The Appendices were originally developed for Canadian operations, and provide examples only, based on Canadian and international resources.
-If your operation is outside of Canada, the following information may be relevant to you.
-It is recommended that you check whether country-specific requirements or guidance are available instead.
+NOTE: NOTE: The Appendices were originally developed for Can operations, and provide examples only, based on Canadia international resources.
+If your operation is outside of Can following information may be relevant to you.
+It is recomm you check whether country-specific requirements or guida available instead. an and nada, the nended that --- ------------------------------------